eprbell/rp2/docs/user_faq.md

 ## How to Handle NFTs?
 RP2 treats NFTs like cryptocurrencies, that is as property.
 Use a unique asset type for each NFT, both in the config file and in the input spreadsheet: e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.

+## Can I Avoid Paying Crypto Taxes?
+No. The IRS has made it very clear that [crypto taxes must be paid](https://www.irs.gov/newsroom/irs-reminds-taxpayers-to-report-virtual-currency-transactions).

+## Which Resources Can I Use to Learn About Crypto Taxes?
+A good starting point is the [Cryptocurrency Tax FAQ](https://www.reddit.com/r/CryptoTax/comments/re6jal/cryptocurrency_tax_faq/) on Reddit.
+Also read the question on [which tax forms to file](#which-crypto-tax-forms-to-file) and consult with your tax professional.

 ## Which Crypto Tax Forms to File?
 RP2 keeps track of in/out lot relationship, lot fractioning and it computes capital gains and losses, but it doesn't generate the final tax forms.
 The computed information is written to the tax_report_us output, which intended for tax professionals: all taxable events are grouped in different tabs by type (mining, staking, selling, donating, etc.).
 Each tax event type has a specific tax treatment: your tax professional can transfer the information from the tax_report_us output tabs to the appropriate forms in any given year.

 For additional information on which forms to file, read [CoinTracker's summary on this topic](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).

+Also read the question on [crypto tax resources](#which-resources-can-i-use-to-learn-about-crypto-taxes)

 ## How to Report a RP2 Bug without Sharing Personal Information?
 See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.